SciML/Catalyst.jl/docs/src/catalyst_functionality/chemistry_related_functionality.md

 end
 unbalanced_reaction = @reaction k, $NH3 + $O2 --> $NO + $H2O
 ```
-We can now created a balanced version (where the amount of H, N, and O is the same on both sides):
+We can now create a balanced version (where the amount of H, N, and O is the same on both sides):
 ```@example chem2
 balanced_reaction = balance_reaction(unbalanced_reaction)[1]
 ```